davewasmer/devcert/README.md

 	.catch(console.error);
 ```

-An easy way to use these is to copy the certs folder into your Docker projects:
+An easy way to use the files generated from above script is to copy the `~/certs` folder into your Docker projects:
 ```
 # local-docker-project-root/
 🗀 certs/